wappenull/NHTracker/README.md

 ![Chrome Store](https://developer.chrome.com/images/meta/favicon-32x32.png) Chrome Store: **Sorry none yet!** It needs to pass some ~~fapping~~ err I mean QA testing first.

 ### Firefox
 I'm never intended to port to FF yet.
-Soorry! ~~CHECKMATE FF users!~~
+Soorry!
+(CHECKMATE FF users!)

 ------

 ### Installing
 - As this is not published to store, the only way to install is via developer mode.
+- Download this entire repo, top right of this web page 'Code' button -> download zip (.zip)
-- Download this from release (.zip) Unzip it to some folder, but dont unzip your pants yet, still some steps to go.
+- Unzip it to some folder, but dont unzip your pants yet, still some more steps to go.
 - Go into Chrome extension tab, enable developer mode (upper right).
 - Select load unpacked extension (upper left).
 - Point the to folder where you unzip it, where "manifest.json" is. (manifest.json wont show on dialog, that's ok, just select the folder)